stripe/veneur/README.md

 With respect to the `tags` configuration option, the tags that will be added are those of the Veneur that actually publishes to DataDog.
 If a local instance forwards its histograms and sets to a global instance, the local instance's tags will not be attached to the forwarded structures.
 It will still use its own tags for the other metrics it publishes, but the percentiles will get extra tags only from the global instance.

 If you want a metric to be strictly host-local, you can tell Veneur not to forward it by including a `veneurlocalonly` tag in the metric packet, eg `foo:1|h|#veneurlocalonly`.
 This tag will not actually appear in DataDog; Veneur removes it.

+# Configuration

+Veneur expects to have a config file supplied via `-f PATH`.
+The include `example.yaml` outlines the options:

+* `api_hostname` - The Datadog API URL to post to.
+Probably `https://app.datadoghq.com`.
+* `metric_max_length` - How big a buffer to allocate for incoming metric lengths.
+Metrics longer than this will get truncated!
+* `flush_max_per_body` - how many metrics to include in each JSON body POSTed to Datadog.
+Veneur will POST multiple bodies in parallel if it goes over this limit.
+A value around 5k-10k is recommended; in practice we've seen Datadog reject bodies over about 195k.
+* `debug` - Should we output lots of debug info? :)
+* `hostname` - The hostname to be used with each metric sent.
+Defaults to `os.Hostname()`
+* `interval` - How often to flush.
+Something like 10s seems good.
+* `key` - Your Datadog API key
+* `percentiles` - The percentiles to generate from our timers and histograms.
+Specified as array of float64s
+* `udp_address` - The address on which to listen for metrics.
+Probably `:8126` so as not to interfere with normal DogStatsD.
+* `http_address` - The address to serve HTTP healthchecks and other endpoints.
+This can be a simple ip:port combination like `127.0.0.1:8127`.
+If you're under einhorn, you probably want `einhorn@0`.
+* `forward_address` - The address of an upstream Veneur to forward metrics to.
+See below.
+* `num_workers` - The number of worker goroutines to start.
+* `num_readers` - The number of reader goroutines to start.
+Veneur supports SO_REUSEPORT on Linux to scale to multiple readers.
+On other platforms, this should always be 1; other values will probably cause errors at startup.
+See below.
+* `read_buffer_size_bytes` - The size of the receive buffer for the UDP socket.
+Defaults to 2MB, as having a lot of buffer prevents packet drops during flush!
+* `stats_address` - The address to send internally generated metrics.
+Probably `127.0.0.1:8125` to send to a local DogStatsD
+* `tags` - Tags to add to every metric that is sent to Veneur.
+Expects an array of strings!

+# Monitoring

+Here are the important things to monitor with Veneur:

+# At Local Node

+When running as a local instance, you will be primarily concerned
+* Datadog's `system.net.udp.in_errors` should be monitored, as drops imply missed metrics.
+Even better, monitor it as a percentage of `system.net.udp.in_datagrams`.

+## Forwarding

+If you are forwarding metrics to central Veneur, you'll want to monitor these:
+* `veneur.forward.error_total` and it's `cause` tag.
+This should pretty much never happen and definitely not be sustained.
+* `veneur.forward.duration_ns` and `veneur.forward.duration_ns.count`.
+These metrics track the per-host time spent performing a forward.
+The time should be minimal!

+# At Global Node

+When forwarding you'll want to also monitor the global nodes you're using for aggregation:
+* `veneur.import.request_error_total` and it's `cause` tag.
+This should pretty much never happen and definitely not be sustained.
+* `veneur.import.response_duration_ns` and `veneur.import.response_duration_ns.count` to monitor duration and number of received forwards.
+This should not fail and not take very long.
+How long it takes will depend on how many metrics you're forwarding.

+# Metrics

+Veneur assumes you have a running DogStatsD on the localhost and emits metrics to it's default port of 8125.
+Those metrics are:

+* `veneur.packet.error_total` - Number of packets that Veneur could not parse due to some sort of formatting error by the client.
+* `veneur.flush.post_metrics_total` - The total number of time-series points that will be submitted to Datadog via POST.
+Datadog's rate limiting is roughly proportional to this number.
+* `veneur.forward.post_metrics_total` - Indicates how many metrics are being forwarded in a given POST request.
+A "metric", in this context, refers to a unique combination of name, tags and metric type.
+* `veneur.*.content_length_bytes.*` - The number of bytes in a single POST body.
+Remember that Veneur POSTs large sets of metrics in multiple separate bodies in parallel.
+Uses a histogram, so there are multiple metrics generated depending on your local DogStatsD config.
+* `veneur.flush.duration_ns` - Time taken for a single POST transaction to the Datadog API.
+Tagged by `part` for each sub-part `marshal` (assembling the request body) and `post` (blocking on an HTTP response).
+* `veneur.forward.duration_ns` - Same as `flush.duration_ns`, but for forwarding requests.
+* `veneur.flush.total_duration_ns` - Total time spent POSTing to Datadog, across all parallel requests.
+Under most circumstances, this should be roughly equal to the total `veneur.flush.duration_ns`.
+If it's not, then some of the POSTs are happening in sequence, which suggests some kind of goroutine scheduling issue.
+* `veneur.flush.error_total` - Number of errors received POSTing to Datadog.
+* `veneur.forward.error_total` - Number of errors received POSTing to an upstream Veneur.
+See also `import.request_error_total` below.
+* `veneur.flush.worker_duration_ns` - Per-worker timing — tagged by `worker` - for flush.
+This is important as it is the time in which the worker holds a lock and is unavailable for other work.
+* `veneur.worker.metrics_processed_total` - Total number of metric packets processed between flushes by workers, tagged by `worker`.
+This helps you find hot spots where a single worker is handling a lot of metrics.
+The sum across all workers should be approximately proportional to the number of packets received.
+* `veneur.worker.metrics_flushed_total` - Total number of metrics flushed at each flush time, tagged by `metric_type`.
+A "metric", in this context, refers to a unique combination of name, tags and metric type.
+You can use this metric to detect when your clients are introducing new instrumentation, or when you acquire new clients.
+* `veneur.worker.metrics_imported_total` - Total number of metrics received via the importing endpoint.
+A "metric", in this context, refers to a unique combination of name, tags, type _and originating host_.
+This metric indicates how much of a Veneur instance's load is coming from imports.
+* `veneur.import.response_duration_ns` - Time spent responding to import HTTP requests.
+This metric is broken into `part` tags for `request` (time spent blocking the client) and `merge` (time spent sending metrics to workers).
+* `veneur.import.request_error_total` - A counter for the number of import requests that have errored out.
+You can use this for monitoring and alerting when imports fail.

 # Performance